Urine Testing… Is it Reliable Evidence in a DUI Case?

 How Long are Drugs Detectable in Urine?

 What If I Had a Valid Prescription?

-Even a person possessing a lawful, valid prescription for a medication can be charged and brought to trial if the State believes that the prescription affected their ability to drive a vehicle safely.
+Even a person possessing a valid prescription for a medication can be charged if the Prosecutor believes that the prescription affected their ability to drive a vehicle safely.
 In other words, the driver may have had the lawful right to possess and use the drug, but did not have the right to operate a motor vehicle if the drug affected his ability to safely operate a motor vehicle.
 However, our office can sometimes use a client’s prescription history to demonstrate:

 a.) that our client has a history of taking the medicine and, as a result, has developed a tolerance to the medicine; and

 b.) that the pharmaceutical records demonstrate a regular timeline for refilling the medication, such that it is highly unlikely that our client “abused” the medication by taking more of the drug than prescribed by his physician.

 The State’s Burden of Proof in DUI-Drug Cases